sighjs/sigh/docs/writing-plugins.md

 ```
 cd sigh-my-plugin-name
+npm install babel@5
 sigh -w
 ```

+Note the `npm install babel@5` is needed, this is due to [yeoman's inability to install peer dependencies for you](https://github.com/yeoman/generator-angular/issues/1205).

 You can add the `-v` or `-vv` flags for more information.
 Everytime you change a source file the plugin will be recompiled and tested.